Visikol Inc: A Millennial Start-up Rattling the Science Industry

-Tom Villani invented Visikol®, a clearing agent that renders plant and animal tissues transparent, while attending graduate school at Rutgers University, and, with the help of fellow graduate student Michael Johnson and colleague Nick Crider, decided to create Visikol Inc. Villani is now the Chief Scientific Officer at the company, leading scientific research and product development.
-Crider is the Chief Operations Officer (COO), managing day-to-day and long term operations, and Johnson is the Chief Executive Officer (CEO) who leads the team’s commercial efforts and overall direction.
+Tom Villani invented Visikol®, a clearing agent that renders plant and animal tissues transparent, while attending graduate school at Rutgers University, and, with the help of fellow graduate student Michael Johnson, decided to create Visikol Inc. Villani is now the Chief Scientific Officer at the company, leading scientific research and product development.
+Johnson is the Chief Executive Officer (CEO) who leads the team’s commercial efforts and overall direction.

 At the heart of the company are core values of nonconformity and disruption.
 Visikol Inc. believes in the potential of young scientists to solve the big, scientific problems that the world faces today.
 They also believe that small start-up companies are well positioned to create products that disrupt today's marketplace.

 "We prefer non-traditional candidates [to work at Visikol] – the underdogs and the disrupters...
 We really want instigators and change makers who challenge the way things are done.
 We are trying to invent new things and not to make things that already exist better," explained Johnson in an interview.